-A deposit for electricity can cost anywhere from $100 to $200 in a large apartment, and even more for some homes in Texas.
-At Quick Electricity you only pay for the power you use, and it’s just $29 to start.
-We offer a same day electricity connection and lights are on within an hour of payment, in most cases.
+We offer a priority connection and lights are on within an hour of payment, in most cases.
 You can open a new account today by calling us at 877-509-8946, or by registering online.

 Do you get your utility deposit back?